 Wednesday, Thursday and Friday were pretty standard and fortunately for all of us one of Mama's friends, Verónica, is here visiting from northern Chile and she is a real hoot!
 I've been able to have lunch and once (own-say - Chilean's version of dinner/tea time) with them a few times and have thoroughly enjoyed every minute.
 From talking about la Farandula (Chile's version of Hollywood and famous people) to earthquakes to family life I have had a great time cracking jokes with those two ladies.
 They sure are entertaining and they like to feed the niña (a.k.a. me) way too much!
 But mama prepares great meals so I suppose I'll take one for the team.

 Side note: I really love the Chilean way of eating.
 It's so basic.
 Bread for breakfast, big lunch that always consists of (at least in this household): a fresh salad, some sort of main dish, and a dessert which is usually a fruit of some sort and then bread and butter, avocado, or cheese with coffee or tea for dinner.
 I do love it.
-When we all have once together mama usually prepares a whole bunch of add-ons for the bread, but my favorite is definitely the palta or this new blueberry marmalade she just opened.
-Mmmmm.
+When we all have once together mama usually prepares a whole bunch of add-ons for the bread, but my favorite is definitely the palta or this new blueberry marmalade she just op

 After spending a great time at Ellie's house on Friday night reliving a little bit of high school days, we got up bright and early and went on our third and final trip with our Michigan-Wisconsin program: Viña Concha y Toro, which is a winery that boasts some world-famous and Chile's best wines.
 We toured the place, enjoyed samples of two of their finest wines and made our way out before 1 pm.
 We then were able to enjoy a delicious lunch at Restaurant el Bosque, which is an exquisite restaurant in Cajón del Maipo, the same place where we went to the water reserve last weekend.
-We all ate just enough to pass out on the way home, or at least I did, and I do not regret it.

 Lunch consisted of: